Check out my latest podcast appearance with Robert F. Kennedy Jr.! Agency Capture and Water in the West, with Gary Wockner

 In March of 2014, EcoCentric Blog named Gary a “River Hero.”
 In September of 2014, WildEarth Guardians profiled Gary and said he is “one of Colorado’s conrnerstone environmental activists.”
 In November of 2014, E&E News Service said Gary is “one of the most vocal anti-drilling activists in the state.”
 In September of 2015, Adventure.Travel said Gary is an “impassioned and sometimes outraged activist with entrepreneurial tendencies, and PR-savvy.”

 In 2015, Gary began expanding his work internationally — writing, advocating, and consulting for publications and organizations addressing environmental threats around the globe including Global Greengrants Fund, International Waterkeeper Alliance, and International Rivers.
 About Gary’s January 2016 article, “Will Climate Change Swamp Cartagena?” in Waterkeeper, Bill McKibben said it is a “Telling, thorough report on the menace of seal level rise in Cartagena — and doubtless a thousand other places.”
 Gary’s provocative March 2016 column, “Disaster Capitalism On The Colorado River,” appeared in America’s largest-circulation newspaper, USA Today.
-Gary has traveled to and written articles about water and river protection in Costa Rica, Columbia, Mexico, Belize, Spain, Thailand, Peru, Nepal, Ecuador, Hawaii, Nicaragua, New Zealand, four countries in Eastern Europe, Baja, Mexico, Zambia, and Guatemala.
+Gary has traveled to and written articles about water and river protection in Costa Rica, Colombia, Mexico, Belize, Spain, Thailand, Peru, Nepal, Ecuador, Hawaii, Nicaragua, New Zealand, four countries in Eastern Europe, Baja, Mexico, Zambia, Guatemala, and Iceland.

 In November of 2016, Gary collected many of his recent writings into a new book, River Warrior: Fighting to Protect the World’s Rivers, publised by Wolverine Farm Publishing.
 About River Warriors, Dan Beard, former Commissioner of the U.S. Bureau of Reclamation, said: